Frequently Asked Questions

 is early voting available?

-Voting begins 10 days prior to each election and runs from Saturday to Saturday.
+Voting begins 8 to 15 days prior to each election.

 hours are the polls open on Election Day?

 I have moved, can I vote in my old precinct?

 it is illegal to vote in a precinct in which you do not reside.
 Contact

 the Supervisor of Elections office for more information.

 identification do I need in order to vote?